squidcloudio/squid-samples/todo-angular/frontend/README.md

 ### Authentication

-To get the access to the app user has to log in.
-Auth0 allows user to log in with Google.
+To get the access to the app a user has to log in.
+Auth0 allows the user to log in with Google.
 Auth0 provides **_AuthGuard_** so we can protect our routes.

 **src/app/app.module.ts:**

 ![img_2.png](src/app/screenshots/img_2.png)

-If user logged in **_AuthService_** gets user's id token and send it to **_squid cloud_**.
+If the user is logged in **_AuthService_** gets user's id token and send it to **_squid cloud_**.
 That logic is implemented inside the **_AccountService_**.

 **_src/app/services/account.service.ts:_**

 ![img_3.png](src/app/screenshots/img_3.png)

 **idTokensClaims** is an observable that return user's token.
-If token exists accountService get this token and send it to the **_squid cloud service_** using:
+If the token exists the accountService get this token and send it to the **_squid cloud service_** using:

 `this.squid.setAuthIdToken(idToken);`

-User needs to get token, so they can work with collections.
-Collection are protected on the backend side.
+The user needs to get token, so they can work with collections.
+Collections are protected on the backend side.

-**_bakcend:_**
+**_backend:_**

 ![img_4.png](src/app/screenshots/img_4.png)

 ### Todo collection

-when user is logged in they get to the main page:
+When the user is logged in they get to the main page:

 ![img_5.png](src/app/screenshots/img_5.png)

 Left sidebar contains list of Todos collection.
 'Today', 'Tomorrow', 'Someday' todos ara default todos.
 Method that allows  user to get collections is located in todo.service.ts

 **_src/app/services/todos.service.ts:_**